KritiJar/fa18-202-pheonix/ProjectJournal/Scrum Report/Meeting 2.md

 1. What tasks did I work on / complete?

-I worked on the following until this point
+Kriti: Done with unit test cases and use case diagrams.

-* Applying design patterns for the score.
+Ruchika: Decided design pattern for the score.

 2. What am I planning to work on next?

-I plan to wrap up the Sprint by doing the following
+Ruchika: Update README.md files

-* Update README.md files
+Kriti: Decide design pattern for the functionality and start working on class diagram.

 3. What tasks are blocked waiting on another team member?